thdaemon/pixiv-novel-saver/README.md

 $ ./novel.sh -c -m -p --hook 'unix2dos -q'
 ```

-## Notice

-0.2.x version is not compatible with 0.1.x version.
-So in order to avoid trouble, the default save location has also changed.

 ## Proxy settings

 You can set proxy settings which `cURL` knows.
 For example, a SOCKS5-with-remote-DNS-resolution: